Skip to main content

 Setup: provide your WordPress site URL, username, and an application password (not your login password).

-Connects via the Shopify Admin API.
+Connects via the Shopify GraphQL Admin API.
 Supports:

 • Blog article creation